scientistnobee/chinna-devarapu/content/authors/admin/_index.md

 first_name: Ganga Chinna Rao
 email: ""
 ---
-Chinna Devarapu completed M.Sc.
-Physics from Banaras Hindu University and M. Tech in applied physics from Indian Institute of Technology from IIT Delhi.
-As part of his master’s thesis, he built a confocal microscope for direct laser lithography set-up at Technical University Berlin.
-Later he moved on to pursue a Ph.D. in Physics at University of Exeter in the UK.
-During his Ph.D., he investigated SiC photonic crystals and metamaterials to achieve near-perfect absorption in the infrared regime.
-Soon after his Ph.D., Chinna joined as a research fellow at nanophotonics group at University of St Andrews.
-While he was at St Andrews, he supervised students, received grants worth of £35000 and collaborated with industrial partners and world leading universities such as Stanford University.
-Currently, he is working at CAPPA with Dr. William Whelan-Curtin as a photonics researcher working on international projects DanCer and COSMICC and liaising with international partners and foundries such as Tyndall and LETI.
+Thanks for visiting my webste.
+I am Dr. Chinna Devarapu.
+I am from Andhrapradesh in India.

+I fell in love with Science since childhood when I started to make demos for participating in science fairs.
+I am lucky to have a very supporting family, friends and particularly teachers who motivated me to puruse career in Science.

+I completed M.Sc.
+Physics from Banaras Hindu University (India) and M. Tech in applied physics from Indian Institute of Technology from IIT Delhi (India).

+I recieved DAAD fellowship while I was in IIT Delhi to pursue my Master's thesis project from Technical Universuty, Berlin.
+During my time at TU Berlin,  I built a confocal microscope for direct laser lithography set-up to fabricate and characterise polymer waveguides.

+Later, I got an oppertunity to puruse Ph.D in Physics at University of Exeter in the UK.
+During my Ph.D., I investigated on lossy photonic crystals and metamaterials to achieve near-perfect absorption in the infrared regime.

+Soon after my Ph.D., I joined as a research fellow at Nanophotonics group at University of St Andrews.
+In 2016, I moved to Ireland.
+Since then, I have been working at Munster Technological University in Cork (Ireland) as a researcher in the Nanophotonics Research group.

+So far, I recieved over $1 Million in research funding (>$600k as PI), published 12 research articles, I also have 4 patents and 8 Invention Disclosure Forms.

+Currently, I am leading two commercilisation projects to bring research outputs from our research lab into the real world to solve really cool problems using light.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.